 Zinc supports your immune system, which aids the process of the tissue repair of your skin.
 Studies have proven that the regular intake of dietary zinc can help to heal wounds.

-Studies have found that a vitamin D deficiency may also be the reason for an increased risk of developing eczema during pregnancy.
-Research has proven that people who suffer from skin conditions like eczema tend to have a lower level of vitamin D in their systems than those who don’t.
+Research has proven that people who suffer from skin conditions tend to have a lower level of vitamin D in their systems than those who don’t.
 Even lower vitamin D levels can result in much more severe conditions.

-Coconut oil is one of the most popular moisturisers available in supermarkets and works wonders for dried-out skin, which can crack and break.
-It helps protect and heal your skin due to its ability to be easily absorbed and replenish damaged skin.
+Coconut oil is one of the most popular moisturizers available in supermarkets and works wonders for dried-out skin, which can crack and break.
+It helps protect and heal your skin due to its ability to be easily absorbed and replenish damaged skin, making it one of the best vitamins for skin repair.
 It is antibacterial and anti-fungal, meaning it can help with infections, too.